apache/parquet-format/Encodings.md

 For example, if the data was "Hello", "World", "Foobar", "ABCDEF"

-The encoded data would be comprised of the following segments:
+then the encoded data would be comprised of the following segments:
 - DeltaEncoding(5, 5, 6, 6) (the string lengths)
 - "HelloWorldFoobarABCDEF"